 If you need to get a hardship payment three to five times over 12 months you will have to:

-•go into a service centre to apply
+go into a service centre to apply

-•show you have taken reasonable steps to increase your income, reduce your costs, or improve your financial management.
+show you have taken reasonable steps to increase your income, reduce your costs, or improve your financial management.
 This could include arranging automatic payments for bills, consolidating debt to reduce repayment costs and cancelling non-essential payments or services

-•show you have taken some budgeting steps, like completing your own budget or seeking advice from budgeting services.
+show you have taken some budgeting steps, like completing your own budget or seeking advice from budgeting services.

 The things you are required to do will depend on your individual needs.